HoiHman/Simfeeback-STL-feet/Software.md

 ## Profiles
 * Every supported game can have one or more profiles which define how the Actuators should move.
 * You can have a profile for every Car/Road combination which you like.
-* Right click on one and you can copy an existing one, delete or activate it.
+* Right click and you can copy an existing one, delete or activate it.
 * Left Click on it and you can rename it

 ## Effects